Aarav7162/rssi_location_triangulation/README.md

 > - RSSI averaging timing depends on SAMPLES x INTERVAL.
 > - Sniffing requires anchor3 to be physically connected to your PC so tracker.py can read its serial output.
 > - Anchors must remain fixed for consistent results.
+> - When Auto mode is enabled, anchor1 ignores Serial commands and only listens to the V201 angle.
+If no value exists in V201, the servo holds its last position.